 Content analysis is a method that identifies certain themes and concepts in the data.
 The thematic analysis quantifies the data available in a qualitative form.
-This technique uses different types of data, including speeches, conversations, text, and others.
-Different types of data may also analyze in a single study.
+This technique uses different data types, including speeches, conversations, text, etc. Different types of data may also analyze in a single study.
 To analyze the data, researchers create different codes.
 These codes help in analyzing the data.
 The researchers use this technique to find the objectives and effects of the content.
 It also helps in making inferences about the content and the respondents.
 It also helps in making inferences about the relationships between different codes.
-The researchers use this analysis to identifying propaganda, intentions, and patterns of communications.
+The researchers use this analysis to identify propaganda, intentions, and communication patterns.
 Content analysis gains a wide range of acceptance from different disciplines.

 Types Of Content Analysis:

 The content analysis further divides into two categories: conceptual analysis and relational analysis.
 Both types of analysis have their meaning, interpretations, and consequences.